On threefold canonical thresholds: canonical thresholds in

-Similarly, we have the following: \begin{lem} Keep the notation as above.
-Suppose that there is another weights $w'=(r'+1, r', a',1)$ satisfying $2r'+1=a'd$ and $a' < a$.
-Let $\sigma': Y' \to X$ be the weighted blow up with weights $w'$.
-Then the exceptional divisor of $\sigma'$ is irreducible. \end{lem}
+Similar to Lemma \ref{lower}, we have the following: \begin{lem} Keep the notations as above.
+Suppose that there is another weight $w'=(r'+1, r', a',1)$ satisfying $2r'+1=a'd$ and $a' \leq a$.
+Let $\sigma': Y' \to X$ be the weighted blow up with weight $w'$.
+Then the exceptional set $E'$ of $\sigma'$ is a prime divisor. \end{lem}